 Data analysis support: Is DMAC providing sufficient support and services to enable the data analysis plans for RP1, RP2, and any pilot projects?

-Based on the assessment, the Data Management Plan will be updated and changes will be implemented.
-Revisions to the Data Management Plan will be proposed by the DMAC Co-PIs (see above) and approved by the SC.
+The Data Management Plan will be updated and changed based on the assessment.
+The DMAC co-PIs (see above) will propose revisions to the plan, which will be approved by the SC.

+13. References

+Zandbergen, P. A. (2014).
+Ensuring confidentiality of geocoded health data: assessing geographic masking strategies for individual-level data.
+Advances in medicine, 2014.

-13. Annex 1: Key data sources
+Annexe 1: Key data sources